 There is a sense, then, in which the building contained the seeds of its own destruction.
 The folk art museum building was designed to fit its original inhabitants forever, not to adapt – but change is inevitable.
 True; with a different purchaser, the building might have been repurposed despite its resistance to change.
 Even a building as idiosyncratic as the folk art museum might have been converted to offices, residences, or performance spaces.
 But the architects’ design philosophy gambled the flexibility and future of the building against the ideal of creating a perfect space for the folk art collection.
 The dreadful paradox is that what made the building great – the sense of permanence it evoked, the rich materiality of concrete and bronze, the unique interior spaces it created – also led to its destruction.

-.
+Those who have vilified the MoMA argue that, as a museum, the MoMA holds a public trust to safeguard the folk art museum building as a work of great architectural value.
+Some critics have even imagined the building as an item in the MoMA’s collection.
 This conception of the building is a mistake.
 Reducing the museum to an object, a piece of art, is to consider only its aesthetic and formal qualities, and to do so is to ignore those qualities which make it a building.
-A building is such because it is designed to be used: Vitruvius’
+A building is such because it is designed to be used: Vitruvius’ utilitas.

 The MoMA is demonized because its decision is judged by a standard which disregards the present context of the folk art museum in favor of the architects’ good intentions and the fit for the original occupant of the structure.
 The pens of the critics suspend the life of the building in the instant that it left the drawing board.
 But try as critics might to hold back the press of time, the fecund city pushes on relentlessly.
 The building must be judged in its current context, and part of that context is its usefulness as a space to be inhabited.